sanchitkalra/cs-f111/README.md

 38. String manipulation functions
     ```c
         strcpy(destination, source); // copies the contents of source into destination with no bound checking
-        strncpy(destination, source, n); // copies the contents of source into destination upto n
+        strncpy(destination, source, n); // copies the contents of source into destination upto n characters
         strcmp(s1, s2); // returns a number greater than, smaller than, or zero if s1>s2, s1<s2, s1 = s2 respectively
-        strncmp(s1, s2); // returns a number greater than, smaller than, or zero if s1>s2, s1<s2, s1 = s2 respectively upto n
+        strncmp(s1, s2); // returns a number greater than, smaller than, or zero if s1>s2, s1<s2, s1 = s2 respectively upto n characters
         strlen(string); // returns the number of characters before the '\0' character
         strstr(s1, s2); // returns a pointer to the first character of s2 if found in s1 and a null pointer otherwise. s1 is the string to be examined and s2 the substring to be searched in s1.
     ```